Troonrede Prinsjesdag 2023

 The Speech from the Throne

-On Budget Day 2023, the King will travel in the Glass Coach to the Royal Theatre in The Hague, where the ministers, state secretaries, members of parliament and other guests are assembled.
+On Budget Day 2024, the King will travel in the Glass Coach to the Royal Theatre in The Hague, where the ministers, state secretaries, members of parliament and other guests are assembled.
 Since 1904, the head of state (the King or Queen) has delivered the Speech from the Throne in the Hall of Knights, announcing the government’s main plans for the year ahead.
 In 2020 and 2021, the King delivered the Speech from the Throne in the Grote Kerk in The Hague, due to measures to prevent the spread of coronavirus.
-In 2022, the King delivered the Speech from the Throne in the Royal Theatre in The Hague, owing to renovations of the Binnenhof.
+In 2022 and 2023, the King delivered the Speech from the Throne in the Royal Theatre in The Hague, owing to renovations of the Binnenhof.
 Afterwards, the Minister of Finance gives the House of Representatives an overview of the cost of the plans announced in the Speech from the Throne.

 • Image: ©ANP